Hal-Black/utba-dev2/content/docs/_index.md

 ---
 Resources

-You can find everything you need about bee keeping in Toronto.
+Peruse our sections below to learn about beekeeping in Toronto